stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

 # Edit a scene

-Scenes are a complex asset, meaning that they require the use of a dedicated editor — the [scene editor](../game-studio/dedicated-editors/scene-editor/index.md).
+Scenes are a complex asset, meaning that they require the use of a dedicated editor — the [Scene editor](../game-studio/dedicated-editors/scene-editor/index.md).

 ![](../game-studio/dedicated-editors/scene-editor/media/scene-editor.webp)

-## Opening the scene editor
+## Opening the Scene editor

 1. Locate the scene asset in the **Asset view**.